-Managers should take the time to provide feedback at regular intervals so that employees are not disappointed at the end of the year when their performance is reviewed.
-Ongoing feedback closes loopholes in processes and improves the overall performance of people and the company.
+Managers should take the time to provide feedback at regular intervals so employees are not disappointed at the end of the year when their performance is reviewed.
+Ongoing feedback closes loopholes in processes, and improves the overall performance of people and the company.

 An organization does not comprise people from only one particular race, sex or background.
 It is a group of diverse people coming together to achieve a common goal or mission.
 As such, it is necessary for managers to welcome people irrespective of societal and cultural factors.

-Diversity helps in pooling various resources and skills for achieving organizational goals.
+Diversity pools various resources and skills for achieving organizational goals.
 A manager should celebrate diversity in order to become a good leader.
-He or she shouldn't discriminate on the basis of religion, sexual orientation, race or any characteristic.

 Last but not least, managers should take the time to reflect on their own actions and decisions.
 A leader is always conscious of their actions and has clarity of thought.
 Instead of dwelling on the past, they look ahead and think positive.